-After cleaning the wound with saline, apply a topical gel or antibiotic ointment medication to the wound once a day, as recommended by your doctor.
+For proper wound care, clean the wound with saline, apply a topical gel or antibiotic ointment medication to the wound once a day, as recommended by your doctor.
 After each application, wrap the wound with a clean gauze dressing.

 Closely monitor blood sugar levels